adrien-legros/rhods-mnist/README.md

 ## User story

 A data scientist setup his Jupyter envrionement and develops his model.
 Once statisfied he commits his code and makes a pull request to merge into the production branch.
 The pull request automatically triggers a data science pipeline.
 During the training process, the model is tagged and stored into a bucket storage.
-A model server is serving this model and reconciles whenerer it is updated.
+A model server is serving this model.
 The new model is automatically served and is consumable through api requests.
 It becomes a scalable model that can be used for live inference or batch streaming.

-## Architecture
+## [NEED UPDATE] Architecture

 ![global-architecture](./docs/schemas/global-architecture.png)

-## Walkthrough
+## [NEED UPDATE] Walkthrough

 Walkthourgh and highlights can be found on [this documentation](./docs/walkthrough.md).